Farhanwahyu/Farhanwahyu/README.md

 - 🔭 I’m currently working as Research and Development Electric
 - 🌱 I’m currently learning Python, Programmable Logic Controller, Human Interface, Robotic Adapt & Robotic ABB
 - 👯 I’m looking to collaborate as Data Automation and Analyst
-- 🤔 I’m looking for suggest for Rust Project Ideas
+- 🤔 I am looking for suggestions for innovative Automation Ideas
 - 💬 Ask me about anything
 - 📫 How to reach me: farhanwahyu33@gmail.com